 Vick most certainly changed the game with his ability to extend plays with his legs, while Wilson, who was also drafted by the Baltimore Orioles in the 41st round of the 2007 MLB Draft, has a Super Bowl ring.

-Vick and Wilson have combined for eight Pro Bowl selections.
+Vick and Wilson have combined for 10 Pro Bowl selections.
 That entire Broncos draft list has two — one each from Cutler and Griese.
 Peyton Manning had a pair of Pro Bowl appearances with Denver, but neither Keenum nor Flacco have ever been invited to the annual showcase game.

-So have the Colorado Rockies drafted better quarterbacks than the Denver Broncos over the last 30 years?
+So have the Colorado Rockies drafted and picked better quarterbacks than the Denver Broncos over the last 30 years?
 It’s a resounding yes.

 Maybe, just maybe, landing Joe Flacco will produce better results than what the Broncos usually accomplish during the NFL Draft, though.